alxndrsn/oh-behave/readme.md

 This will turn spock tests into a markdown file describing the behaviour that is being tested.

-## dr.eval

-This evaluates a junit report XML and turns it into a simple console-friendly output with colour coding for passing and failing tests.

-## scotty

-Scotty we continuously re-run a build and generate a report detailing build failure or `dr.eval` output as appropriate.

-## laser_beams

-Run scotty as a background task and continuously update the result to the console.

 [1]: http://www.grails.org
 [2]: https://code.google.com/p/spock/